ietf/tao/Tao.md

 There is a very useful checking tool at [https://tools.ietf.org/tools/idnits].
 Using this tool before you turn in an Internet-Draft will help prevent the draft from being rejected due to errors in form and formatting.

 An I-D should have approximately the same format as an RFC.
 Contrary to many people's beliefs, an I-D does not need to look exactly like an RFC, but if you can use the same formatting procedures used by the RFC Editor when you create your I-Ds, it will simplify the RFC Editor's work when your draft is published as an RFC.
 [RFC2223], "Instructions to RFC Authors", describes the submission format.
-There is also a tool called "xml2rfc", available from [https://xml2rfc.tools.ietf.org], that takes XML-formatted text and turns it into a valid Internet-Draft.
+There is also a tool called "xml2rfc", available from [https://xml2rfc.tools.ietf.org], that takes XML-formatted text and turns it into a valid Internet-Draft, you can also use a tool called kramdown, available from [https://github.com/cabo/kramdown-rfc2629], that takes markdown-formatted text and turns it into a valid Internet-Draft.

 An Internet-Draft can be either a Working Group draft or an individual submission.
 Working Group drafts are usually reviewed by the Working Group before being accepted as a WG item, although the chairs have the final say.